krthik777/MentorChatbot/Readme.md

 │
 ├── app.py                # Core Flask server with all route logic ├── templates/            # HTML templates for UI
-├── static/               # CSS, JS, and frontend assets ├── requirements.txt
+├── requirements.txt
 ├── .env.example
 ├── LICENSE
 └── README.md             # ← You are here!
 ```

----

-## 🚀 Future Roadmap

-* 🎧 **Complete audio input/output** with Whisper + gTTS
-* 📱 **Mobilefriendly & SPA UI** using React or Vue
-* 🔖 **Goal tracking** with reminders and progress logs
-* 📚 **CBT/DBT modules** for guided sessions
-* 🧩 **Integrate third-party APIs**: journaling tools, wellness trackers

----

-## 👌 Contributing

-1. Fork this repository
-2. Make your changes in a feature branch
-3. Ensure tests pass and new code is covered
-4. Submit a Pull Request with detailed description

 ---